mapbiomas/training/Class_3/README.md

     <img src="./Assets/mosaic-2.jpeg" alt="drawing" width="500"/>
 </p>

 **Landsat Bit Values**: The Landsat satellites are a family of distinct satellite missions.
 Each family has its digital characteristics, one of which is the 'bit value' QA Bands.
 The bit values are a digital parameters that can be used to group out specific pixel characteristics.
-The QA Bit Values will group the Landsat pixels as belonging to .
-Note: Numerically speaking, any number in our screen is originally a binary number (0 or 1).
+The QA Bit Values will group the Landsat pixels as belonging to.
+_Note_: Numerically speaking, any number in our screen is originally a binary number (0 or 1).

 <div align=center>
     <table class="table table-striped">